Christa Wolf: Biography

-Christa T was a work that — while briefly touching on a disconnection from one's family's ancestral home - was primarily concerned with the experiences of a woman feeling overwhelming societal pressure to conform.
+Christa T. was a work that — while briefly touching on a disconnection from one's family's ancestral home – was primarily concerned with the experiences of a woman feeling overwhelming societal pressure to conform.
+Kate Webb in The Guardian called the novel Wolf's "most important work" and wrote that it became a "feminist classic".

-Kassandra is perhaps Wolf's most important book, re-interpreting the battle of Troy as a war for economic power and a shift from a matriarchal to a patriarchal society.
-Was bleibt (What Remains), described her life under Stasi surveillance, was written in 1979, but not published until 1990.
-Auf dem Weg nach Tabou (1995; translated as Parting from Phantoms) gathered essays, speeches, and letters written during the four years following the reunification of Germany.
+Kassandra is perhaps Wolf's most important book, reinterpreting the Battle of Troy as a war for economic power and a shift from a matriarchal to a patriarchal society.
+The novella Was bleibt, which described her life under Stasi surveillance, was written in 1979, but not published until 1990.
+Auf dem Weg nach Tabou gathered essays, speeches, and letters written during the four years following the reunification of Germany.
 Leibhaftig (2002) describes a woman struggling with life and death in 1980s East-German hospital, while awaiting medicine from the West.
 Central themes in her work are German fascism, humanity, feminism, and self-discovery.
 In many of her works, Wolf uses illness as a metaphor.
 In a speech addressed to the Deutsche Krebsgesellschaft (German Cancer Society) she says, "How we choose to speak or not to speak about illnesses such as cancer mirrors our misgivings about society."
-In "Nachdenken über Christa T." (The Quest for Christa T), the protagonist dies of leukemia.
+In Nachdenken über Christa T., the protagonist dies of leukemia.
 This work demonstrates the dangers and consequences that happen to an individual when they internalize society's contradictions.

 In Accident, the narrator's brother is undergoing surgery to remove a brain tumor a few days after the Chernobyl nuclear disaster had occurred.

 In 2004, she edited and published her correspondence with her UK-based near namesake Charlotte Wolff over the years 1983–1986 (Wolf, Christa and Wolff, Charlotte (2004) Ja, unsere Kreise berühren sich: Briefe, Luchterhand Munich).

 Wolf died 1 December 2011, aged 82, in Berlin, where she had lived with her husband, Gerhard Wolf.
 She was buried on 13 December 2011 in Berlin's Dorotheenstadt cemetery.
 In 2018, the city of Berlin designated her grave as an Ehrengrab.

 Reception

 Although Wolf's works were widely praised in both Germanys in the 1970s and 1980s, they have sometimes been seen as controversial since German reunification.
-William Dalrymple wrote that in East Germany "writers such as Christa Wolf became irrelevant overnight once the Berlin Wall was broached".
+Nicholas Shakespeare (novelist and biographer) wrote that in East Germany "writers such as Christa Wolf became irrelevant overnight once the Berlin Wall was broached".

 Upon publication of Was bleibt, West German critics such as Frank Schirrmacher argued that Wolf failed to criticize the authoritarianism of the East German Communist regime, whilst others called her works "moralistic".
 Defenders have recognized Wolf's role in establishing a distinctly East German literary voice.